dunef-io/ts-xml/README.md

 ## Credits

-This library is a faithful port of the amazing `dart-xml` package, created by Lukas Renggli.
+This library is a faithful port of the [dart-xml](https://github.com/renggli/dart-xml) package, created by Lukas Renggli.
 A huge thank you to him for the original design and implementation.

 ## License